markpmlim/ParaboloidMapping/README.md

 Three environment maps techniques had been developed over the past few decades.
 They are Sphere Mapping, Dual-Paraboloid Mapping and Cube Mapping.

-Information of these techniques are usually on how to perform environment mapping with Sphere maps, dual-paraboloid maps and Cubemaps.
+Information of these techniques are usually on how to perform environment mapping with sphere maps, dual-paraboloid maps and cubemaps.

 This project attempts to generate a pair of dual-paraboloid textures from the six 2D textures of a cubemap texture.
 It also applies reverse operations to convert the generated dual-paraboloid map back to a cubemap.